dhoer/choco-selenium/TESTING.md

-This Chocolatey package uses [serverspec](http://serverspec.org/) and [selenium-webdriver](https://github.com/SeleniumHQ/selenium/wiki/Ruby-Bindings) for integration tests.
-[Ruby language](https://www.ruby-lang.org/) is required for integration testing and it is installed for you during provisioning.
+This Chocolatey package uses [serverspec](http://serverspec.org/) and [selenium-webdriver](https://github.com/SeleniumHQ/selenium/wiki/Ruby-Bindings) for acceptance tests.
+[Ruby language](https://www.ruby-lang.org/) is required for acceptance testing and it is installed for you during provisioning.
+Maven tests are also available, but Maven is not installed during provisioning.

-Contributions to this Chocolatey package will only be accepted if all tests pass successfully.
+Contributions to this Chocolatey package will only be accepted if all Ruby tests pass successfully.

 ## Set Up